Why Invest in BEPIF

 What Sets BEPIF Apart

-Strong performance that has outpaced inflation driven by our high conviction, thematic investment approach.3
+Strong performance driven by our high conviction, thematic investment approach.

-BEPIF has delivered compelling performance since inception, as well as consistent dividends, powered by strong cash flow growth in Europe’s faster growing sectors and markets.
+BEPIF has delivered compelling performance since inception, powered by strong rental growth in Europe’s high-growth sectors and markets.

 CLASS I-A INCEPTION TO DATE NET RETURN4